 What Is A Rental Background Check?

-A rental background check is an additional screening tool that allows landlords to see various aspects of a tenant applicant’s past behavior.
+A rental background check is a tenant screening tool that allows landlords to see various aspects of a rental applicant’s past behavior.

 The majority of the data you’ll see comes from the three major credit bureaus:

 This data helps to paint a picture of how responsible a tenant might be by providing landlords data on applicants’ credit scores and other details.

 Where Do Credit Bureaus Get Their Data?